scalar-labs/scalardl-web-client-sdk/README.md

         // This time, it stores the specified private key in IndexedDB clientService = await new ClientServiceWithIndexedDb(new ClientService(properties));
     } else {
-        throw err; // throw the other errors
+        throw err; // How to handle the error should be decided by application side }
-    }
 }
 ```